smutek/BourbonySage/README.md

-#BourbonySages Rex
+#BourbonSage
-BourbonySages Rex is a fork of [Sage](https://github.com/roots/sage) that uses Bourbon, Neat, & Bitters in place of Bootstrap.
+BourbonSage is a fork of [Sage](https://github.com/roots/sage) that uses Bourbon, Neat, & Bitters in place of Bootstrap.

-The name is an unfortunate amalgam of Bourbon, Sage, and Tyrannosaurus Rex that I came up with because I am tired and didn't want to call it Bourbon Sage.
-It makes absolutely no sense.
-I'll probably change it at some point.

 Bourbon & Neat are included via Bower.
 [Bitters is not a library](https://github.com/thoughtbot/bitters/pull/32#issuecomment-34886727), like Bourbon and Neat, [and was built to be changed](https://github.com/thoughtbot/bitters/issues/127#issuecomment-63363351).
 As such it is included directly in the themes scss files.